xavicrono/retroarch-clover-extra/README.md

 ## Known issues

-- For known issues, consult the main repository.
+- For known issues, see the main repository.

 ## Credits